maksimdrachov/zephyr-rtos-template/README.md

 ## 5. Setting up Clang-Tidy and Clang-Format

-PS: Before continuing with this section, make sure to do the following changes to Zephyr: [Every include of Zephyr is a SYSTEM include.](https://github.com/maksimdrachov/zephyr/commit/956cf9450a1695e181c6d8517759b80b40f7b43f)
+PS: Before continuing with this section, make sure to make the following changes to Zephyr: [Every include of Zephyr is a SYSTEM include.](https://github.com/maksimdrachov/zephyr/commit/956cf9450a1695e181c6d8517759b80b40f7b43f)

 Since we want to make sure that Clang works on both `app` code as well as `verification/unit`, we will need to add it as a shared CMake module (stored in `cmake/modules/ZephyrBuildConfig.cmake`).
 Update the relevant CMake files to include this module:
 - `app/CMakeLists.txt`